mtumilowicz/solidity-basics-event-ticketing-app-workshop/README.txt

             * its goal is to efficiently distribute advertising money between advertisers, publishers, and readers of online marketing content and ads
     * can operate autonomously without the need for intermediaries

+# to use
+* Dynamic types are not that straightforward, because they can increase and decrease the amount of data they hold dynamically.
+    * So they cannot be stored sequentially, as the value types can.
+    * For an array, in the slot it is declared only its length is saved, and its elements are stored somewhere else in the storage
+    * example
+        ```
+        uint256[] public values = [1,2,3,4,5,6,7,8];

+        bytes32 constant public startingIndexOfValuesArrayElementsInStorage = keccak256(abi.encode(0));

+        function getElementIndexInStorage(uint256 _elementIndex) public pure returns(bytes32) {
+            return bytes32(uint256(startingIndexOfValuesArrayElementsInStorage) + _elementIndex);
+        }
+        ```
+        * Encoding the index with abi.encode will left-padded with zeros automatically for us.
+        * keccak256(0x0000000000000000000000000000000000000000000000000000000000000000)
+            * 0x290decd9548b62a8d60345a988386fc84ba6bc95484008f6362f93160ef3e563
+        * If we sum 1 to the index 0x290decd9548b62a8d60345a988386fc84ba6bc95484008f6362f93160ef3e563
+            * web3.eth.getStorageAt("0x080188CFeF3D9A59B80dE6C79F8f35C6843aa41D", "0x290decd9548b62a8d60345a988386fc84ba6bc95484008f6362f93160ef3e564")
+            0x0000000000000000000000000000000000000000000000000000000000000002
+    * These indices are huge and look random since they are calculated withkeccak256 , which will return a 256 bit number, represented as hexadecimal, and we use that hash as the index of the elements of our array.
+        * Remember that the storage capacity is 2²⁵⁶-1 elements, so we are good and in range using keccak256 hash as slot index.
+        * This makes the probability of 2 or more different state variables sharing the same slot in storage low.
+        * Since array elements are stored sequentially from the hash, the same space layout applies to them.
+            * If our array was uint8[], then many elements of the array would fit in a single slot until 32 bytes are occupied.